Monday, November 24, 2025

 ...and your family is thinking "Let's see if she can blow it out."

-Your most recent tattoo is DNR for "Do not resuscitate."
+You are considering a DNR tattoo for "Do not resuscitate."

 Thursday, July 10, 2025